roncat/hellodocker/dropwizard-getting-started/README.md

-## A simple example of Dropwizard (fat-jar project) with Docker in CentOS: java8
+## A simple example Dropwizard (fat-jar project) with Docker in CentOS: java8

 ### Building project
 ```